AP Top 25: Ohio State, Georgia tied at No. 3; Florida to 7th

 No. 22 Baylor is ranked for the first time since 2016, the season following the offseason firing of coach Art Briles.
 The school let Briles go amid a scandal related to the handling of sexual assault claims on campus.
 An investigation led to the president of the university and athletic director also departing.

 The Bears started the ’16 season ranked under interim coach Jim Grobe and rose all the way to No. 8 in the country with a 6-0 start.
 They then lost their last six regular-season games and the program descended even further from there.
-After the 2016 regular season, Matt Rhule was hired away from Temple, where he had taken a typically downtrodden team and won double-digit games in each of his final two seasons.
+After the 2016 regular season, Rhule was hired away from Temple, where he had taken a typically downtrodden team and won double-digit games in each of his final two seasons.
 With no Texas connections, the former Penn State player and NFL assistant seemed like an odd fit in Waco, Texas.

-With a depleted roster, Baylor went 1-11 in 2017.
-The Bears improved to 7-6 with a bowl victory last year and are now 5-0 to start this season, including a convincing victory at Kansas State on Saturday.
+He hired several Texas high school coaches to bridge the gap in recruiting, but just getting through Year 1 was a major challenge.

 Baylor returns home this week to face Texas Tech.